Joshimuz/VanillaWithFlake/README.md

 - Ender Dragons now drop an Elytra upon death (temporary solution to End Dimension issues)
 - Illusioners now drop between 1-3 (4-9 with Looting III) *Arrows of Blindness* when killed by a player
 - Killer Bunnies, in addition to regular Rabbit drops, have a chance to drop Golden Carrots
+- Leads can now be found while Fishing
 - Wither Skeletons spawned wielding a bow in place of regular Skeletons in the Nether now have a chance to drop *Arrows of Withering* when killed by a player
 - Removed Saddles from Fishing's Treasure, Abandoned Mineshaft, Desert Temple, End City, Jungle Temple, Nether Fortress, Dungeon and Stronghold Loot tables.
 (It remains in Villager Trades, Villager Buildings and Illager Beast loot tables)